mvsofia/dtankmodel/README.md

 # dtankmodel
-This code calculates the flow of distributed form in a hydrographic basin, from data of precipitation and evapotranspiration
+This code calculates the surface and groundwater flows of distributed form in a basin, from field data of precipitation and evapotranspiration.

-Code developed in Matlab
+The code was developed in Matlab
 You need 2 files to run:
--file with angle of flow directions ("rgformawatershed12.xlsx") -file containing hydro-meteorological data from the basin
+-file with angle of flow directions ("rgformawatershed12.xlsx") -file containing hydrometeorological data in the basin.